nidaiqbal1/git-assignment-nida-iqbal/readme.txt

 Nida Iqbal
 CR (DFCS) / B / 129
 I am a student learning Git and GitHub.
 This is my Git assignment.
-This text is from conflict branch.
+This text is from main branch.